Dry Keratoconjunctivitis

 Nonsteroidal anti-inflammatory drugs may be effective for nodular and diffuse scleritis, but more aggressive immunosuppressive therapy is required for necrotizing scleritis6).

-The following systemic treatments are applied for RA4).
+The following are applied as systemic treatment for RA4).

 DMARDs (disease-modifying antirheumatic drugs):